Prescription Drug and Controlled Substance Abuse

 - Dispensing a high percentage controlled to non-controlled drugs

 - Dispensing high volumes of controlled substances generally

 - Dispensing the same drugs and quantities prescribed by the same prescriber

 - Dispensing to multiple patients with the same last name or address

 - Sequential prescription numbers for highly diverted drugs from the same prescriber

-- Dispensing for patients of controlled substances form multiple practitioners
+- Dispensing of controlled substances to a patient from multiple practitioners

 - Dispensing for patients seeking early prescription refills